Genus two KdV soliton gases and their long-time asymptotics: The genus KdV soliton gas

 where $\alpha_{\mathcal{N}}$ is a parameter and $\tilde{\Theta}(\bullet;\tau_{\mathcal{N}})$ is the $\mathcal{N}$-phase Riemann-Theta function with period matrix \(\tau_{\mathcal{N}}\) and $\mathcal{N}$-dimensional column vector $\Omega_{\mathcal{N}}$.

-As the $\mathcal{N}$-genus soliton gas potential (\ref{Ngenus-potential-KdV}) evolves according to the KdV equation (\ref{KdV}) for $t\to\infty$, the long-time asymptotic regions can be classified into $2\mathcal{N}+1$ regions in the $x$-$t$ plane, which from left to right are rapid decay, modulated one-phase wave, unmodulated one-phase wave, $\cdots$, modulated $\mathcal{N}$-phase wave and unmodulated $\mathcal{N}$-phase wave, respectively (see Fig. \ref{Ngenus pic} for detail).
+{ \begin{conj} As the genus $\mathcal{N}$ soliton gas potential \eqref{Ngenus-potential-KdV} evolves according to the KdV equation \eqref{KdV} for $t\to\infty$, we conjecture that the long-time asymptotic regions can be classified into $2\mathcal{N}+1$ regions in the $x$-$t$ plane.
+From left to right, these regions are the quiescent region, modulated one-phase wave, unmodulated one-phase wave, $\cdots$, modulated $\mathcal{N}$-phase wave, and unmodulated $\mathcal{N}$-phase wave, respectively (see Fig. \ref{Ngenus pic} for details). \end{conj} In particular, before discussing the general inequalities $\xi_{crit}^{(j-1)}<\xi_{crit}^{(j)},~j=1,\cdots,2\mathcal{N}-1$, we introduce the following notations.
+For $1\le g\le\mathcal{N}$, the genus $2g-1$ Riemann surface $\mathcal{S}_{g}$ is defined by } and